Have you ever taken on water?

 The bypass to the engine between the sea cock of the engine with the bilge pipe

-Really very interesting, The part of the video, where the boy explains how he created a bypass between the engine and his exhaust pump.
-Basically what he does: he uses the engine as a pump for discharging water into the sea inside the hull that could have filled the house.
+Really very interesting, the part of the video, where the boy explains how he created a bypass between the engine and his exhaust pump.
+Basically what he does: he uses the engine as a pump for discharging water into the sea inside the hull that could be filled due to a leak.

-Is it really possible to bypass the sea cock and a flying tube in the bilge?
+Is it really possible to make a bypass between the sea cock and a flying tube in the bilge?

-Years ago I learned to do it when I was with water on my knees during a transfer of a sailing boat, in the Mediterranean, between Savona, in Italy and Alghero in Sardinia.
-We woke up at 2 am with water to our knees and immediately realized we had some kind of leak on board, which was not identifiable at the time.
+Years ago I learned to do it when I was with water on my knees during a transfer of a sailboat, in the Mediterranean, between Savona in Italy and Alghero in Sardinia, which is always Italian territory.
+They woke me up at 2 am with water to my knees and we quickly realized we had some kind of leak on board.
+We first tried to figure out where the flaw came from, which was not identifiable at the time.
 My mentor at the time explained to me how to bypass and I did it with a warm engine.
 It worked really well and we managed to save the boat and our skin, being 30 miles from Corsica at night, tossed about by the waves and wind of a strong storm.

 It is a nice YouTube channel, created by two guys, She and Him who have been sailing around the world for 5 years.